syncfusion-content/winui-docs/winui/TreeGrid/Interactive-Features.md

 ![Drag and Drop the Row in WinUI TreeGrid](Row-Drag-and-Drop_images/draganddrop_img1.png)

 When dropping, the dragged node(s) can be added above or below as a child node based on its drop position.
-For example, if you dropped node at the bottom of the targeted node, it will be added below the targeted node.
-If you drop over the targeted node, it will be added as a child of that targeted node.
+For example, if you drop node at the bottom of the target node, it will be added below the target node.
+If you drop over the target node, it will be added as a child of that target node.

 ![Drap and Drop the Row in WinUI TreeGrid](Row-Drag-and-Drop_images/draganddrop_img3.png)